 Do you feel like there is some sort of division in terms of culture and events between the North and South of Belgium?

-Yes and no… With the cultural split (education and culture are separated) it’s hard to have a common dream and cultural universe, even though I personally go more to Gent than I go to Namur for example.
-Apart from the language difference, I feel at home with all cool people and good vibes, so in some ways we’re all Belgians and before anything, citizens of the world.
+Yes and no… With the cultural split, where education and culture are separated, it’s hard to have a common dream and cultural universe, even though I personally go more to Ghent than I go to Namur for example.
+Apart from the language difference, I feel at home with all cool people and good vibes, so in some ways we’re all Belgians and, above all, citizens of the world.

 Four top events for this month?